hwairaytung/hwairaytung.github.io/README.md

 ## Bio

-I've just started a postdoc at the University of Utah math department working in mathematical biology.
-I just received my PhD (2023) from the Duke University math department, where I worked with my advisor, Rick Durrett.
-My work focuses on using stochastic processes and dynamical systems to understand biological phenomena across a variety of fields, including oncology, ecology, and epidemiology.
+I am currently a postdoc at the University of Utah math department working mostly with Sean Lawley in mathematical biology.
+I received my PhD (2023) from the Duke University math department under the guidance of my advisor, Rick Durrett.
+My work focuses on using stochastic processes and dynamical systems to understand biological phenomena across a variety of fields, including oncology, ecology, epidemiology, and pharmacology.
+I will also be on the job market fall 2025.

-This webpage is still under heavy revisions.
-Check back later for updates!

 [comment]: <> **Bold** and _Italic_ and `Code` text